 About Me

-I’m a PhD Candidate at the University of Michigan, specializing in ethics, political philosophy, and philosophy of law.
-In particular, I’m interested in questions about punishment, moral repair, rights theory, and the relationship between justice and the state.
+In August 2025, I completed my PhD at the University of Michigan.
 In my dissertation (Decriminalizing Crime: Accountability Without the Retributive Ritual), I argue that what’s right about retributivism can be satisfied by abolitionist alternatives to criminal punishment.
-My committee is Elizabeth Anderson (chair), Renée Jorgensen, Gabriel Mendlow, David Sussman, and Ekow Yankah.
+My committee is Elizabeth Anderson (chair), Renée Jørgensen, Gabriel Mendlow, and David Sussman.

 I also have a M.A. in Philosophy from Georgia State University, where I wrote a thesis co-directed by Andrew Cohen on whether natural rights can be alienated or forfeited (they can’t), and a B.A. in Philosophy & Sociology from the University of Oklahoma.